GravityShark0/st-grav-flexipatch/README.md

 ### Might add
-- CLIPBOARD Copy button does work ~~(websites with copy button do not transfer, but ctrl + c or rightclick prompt works)~~

 > Some patches were selected not for need but it sounded cool.
 I could make another version with only essential patches but im lazy